dive-into-machine-learning/dive-into-machine-learning/README.md

 ### Take my tips with a grain of salt

-I'm just an enthusiast who loves to learn.
-I personally did not set out to complete the course certification; my day-jobs have been mostly software development, and I've only worked on a couple of projects/products that involved any ML, so far.
+I work as a software developer, and I am not a machine learning expert.
+I'm a hobbyist who loves to learn.
+Ultimately I decided not to pursue specializing in ML, and instead it's a side interest.
 I don't regret investing time in learning about ML and I don't think you will, either.

 ## Other courses